 Why do cameras need help with white balance?

 When a human sees an object, the eyes and brain work together to correct colors automatically, making white look white under most natural circumstances.
-Regardless of whether you are out in a sunny day or indoors under a tungsten light, colors will look natural after your eyes get used to the environment, which doesn’t take long.
+Whether you are out during a sunny day or indoors under tungsten light, colors will look natural after your eyes get used to the environment, which doesn’t take long.

 A camera needs some help figuring out how to make things look natural.
-Modern cameras try to emulate our brains, and do a pretty good job figuring out white balance in auto, but they can get things wrong.
+Modern cameras try to emulate our brains, and do a pretty good job figuring out the white balance in auto, but they can get things wrong now and then.
+Not to mention there’s also creative freedom, and sometimes you might want to have the white balance off to create an effect.

 Also: Here’s a guide on how to shoot photos in manual mode